-The USGS Benchmark Glacier Project (O'Neel et al., 2019) is a promising attempt to overcome current limitations in data accessibility and modeling efforts of high-mountainous and glaciated basins.
-The project involves five glaciers, four where long-term measurements are available and one for which the project expanded more recently.
-The glaciers, namely Gulkana, Wolverine, Lemon Creek, South Cascade and Sperry Glaciers, are located across the Northern United States and thus charac-

-- 80 terized by various climate regimes (O'Neel et al., 2014; O'Neel et al., 2019).
+The United States Geological Survey (USGS) Benchmark Glacier Project (O'Neel et al., 2019) is a promising attempt to overcome current limitations in data accessibility and modeling efforts of high mountainous and glaciated basins.
+The project involves five glaciers, four for which long-term measurements are available and one for which the project expanded more recently.
+The glaciers, namely, the Gulkana, Wolverine, Lemon Creek, South Cascade and Sperry glaciers, are located across the Northern US and thus characterized by various climate regimes (O'Neel et al., 2014, 2019).
 As each glacier is situated within the catchment of a close-by discharge gauge, they are well-suited for glacio-hydrological studies.
-Long-term hydrological, meteorological, glaciological as well as geodetic measurement are available for each glacier, which range back to the 1950s in terms of mass balance and glacier area observations.
-O'Neel et al. (2019) found that mass loss is not only present from the beginning of the measurements but has actually increased for four of the five glaciers since the 1990s.
-A trend which is likely to continue under global temperature projections (Tebaldi et al., 2021). - This paper evaluates the recently developed SWAT-GL model with a focus on its novel glaciological components.
-A sensitivity analysis (SA) using the method of Morris (Morris, 1991), also known as Elementary Effects (EE), is conducted to screen and rank the new input factors under different conditions.
+Long-term hydrological, meteorological, glaciological and geodetic measurements are available for each glacier, which range back to the 1950s in terms of mass balance and glacier area observations.
+O'Neel et al. (2019) found that mass loss is not only present from the beginning of the measurements but has actually increased for four of the five glaciers since the 1990s, a trend which is likely to continue under global temperature projections (Tebaldi et al., 2021).

+This paper evaluates the recently developed SWAT-GL model with a focus on its novel glaciological components.
+A sensitivity analysis (SA) using the Morris method (Morris, 1991), also known as elementary effects (EEs), is conducted to screen and rank the new input factors under different conditions.
 Additionally, the model is assessed against long-term glacier mass balance and glacier area-altitude (hypsometry) measurements.
-Given the interactions between the snow and glacier routines, - 90 the evaluation also considers the model's ability to simulate snow cover.
-Discharge is used for cross-validation under the hypothesis that a well-performing snow and glacier routine in alpine catchments is sufficient to reproduce discharge.
-Lastly, the performance of the snow- and glacier-optimized SWAT-GL model is compared to a discharge-only optimized and a mass balance-only optimized SWAT-GL model, as well as two standard SWAT models that serve as upper and lower benchmarks without considering glacier processes.
-The evaluation is performed for four highly glaciated catchments across the US based 95 on the USGS Benchmark Glacier Project (O'Neel et al., 2019).
+Given the interactions between the snow and glacier routines, the evaluation also considers the model's ability to simulate snow cover.
+Discharge is used for cross-validation under the hypothesis that a wellperforming snow and glacier routine in alpine catchments is sufficient to reproduce discharge.
+Lastly, the performance of the snow- and glacier-optimized SWAT-GL model is compared to a discharge-only optimized and a mass-balance-only optimized SWAT-GL model, as well as two standard SWAT models that serve as upper and lower benchmarks without considering glacier processes.
+The evaluation is performed for four highly glaciated catchments across the US based on the USGS Benchmark Glacier Project (O'Neel et al., 2019).

-2 Materials & Methods
+2 Materials and methods

-In the following we will briefly introduce the USGS Benchmark Glacier Project, the chosen datasets for the evaluation, the study area as well as the evaluation and sensitivity analysis approach.
+In the following, we will briefly introduce the USGS Benchmark Glacier Project, the chosen datasets for the evaluation, the study area, and the evaluation and sensitivity analysis approach.

-2.1 Datasets & USGS Benchmark Glacier Project
+2.1 Datasets and USGS Benchmark Glacier Project